CodeWringer/ambersteel/documents/en/ruleset/rules.md

 When diplomacy fails, hostilities ensue.

 ## Who Acts When
 At the beginning of every combat encounter, the involved parties (= groups) must roll for initiative.
-In order to determine which party gets to act first, each party rolls a **D6**.
+In order to determine which party gets to act first, each party rolls a **D100**.
 The party rolling the higher number, goes first.
-If there is a tie, roll another **D6**.
-If the player party is involved, a *4*, *5* and *6* means they get to go first.
+If there is a tie, roll another **D100**.

 The involved parties act one after another.
 After all involed parties have had their **turn** to act, a **combat round** has passed.
 All members of a party act at the same time, during the party's turn.